architech-boards/wise/source/index.rst

 | a - Evaluate network with simple serial monitor (using a PC terminal such as HyperTerminal)
 | b - Program Firmware into JN5168 module (using JN-SW-4007-Flash-Programmer v1.8.9)

-*If you want, you can use separate USB-TTL adapter connected with 6 pin strip on RSR933 board.
+*If you want, you can use separate USB-TTL adapter connected with 6 pin strip on Wise board.
 In this case, you can have two separate serial channel, first (USBdongle) for programming and second (6 pin strip) for Serial Monitor.
 See* :ref:`serial`

 Wise board is also designed as a plugin for SerizII board. **Wise "ready to run" kit** is specially designed for quick use and fast evaluate  network functionallity.
 All you have to do is plug End-Node on SerizII board, plug Coordinator on PC USB port, start HyperTerminal and enjoy!!